kyma-project/test-infra/docs/prow/migration-guide.md

 That is why, when you configure a job for your component, make sure that:

-- Your Prow job is configured to push Docker images to a different directory than the one used by the internal CI.
-To set it, add a `preset-docker-push-repository` Preset to your Prow job definition.
+- Your ProwJob is configured to push Docker images to a different directory than the one used by the internal CI.
+To set it, add a `preset-docker-push-repository` Preset to your ProwJob definition.
-- Your Prow job does not send Events to GitHub.
+- Your ProwJob does not send events to GitHub.
 To configure it, set the **skip_report** parameter to `true`.

 ## Steps